rranimm/First-Java-Project-ranim/README.md

 - Managing fixed-size data structures (arrays limited to 100 entries).
 - Building program logic using a procedural style.

-## 📌 Note
-This project represents my starting point in Computer Science and laid the groundwork for my transition into OOP, data structures, and other languages.

 ## ✅ Getting started
 1. Compile: javac Main.java
 2. Run: java Main